 NEW DELHI, INDIA: With 100 per cent FDI in telecom sector, the government seems bullish over telecom sector and believes that a plethora of opportunities are yet to be tapped while more needs to be done that include creation of domestic fab facility and investing in R&D activities.

-At the National Telecom Summit 2013, organized by CII, telecom minister Kapil Sibal said that new unified license regime is expected to come out in a couple of days while he said that they are mulling to empower TRAI to oversee penalty issues.
+In the National Telecom Summit 2013, organized by CII, telecom minister Kapil Sibal said that new unified license regime is expected to come out in a couple of days while he said that they are mulling to empower TRAI to oversee penalty issues.

 “Liberalized spectrum will be available soon so that operators can leverage it for any technology,” he said.
 Sibal said that the aim of government should ideally be to give free play in the market then regulate it.
 “Government has to take hard and quick decisions as so as to empower common man,” he said.